 </a>

-Here, hovering anywhere on the card (group) changes the background and text color of the specific icon wrapper!
+In this layout, hovering anywhere on the entire card (group) triggers a change in the background color and text color of the specific circular icon wrapper, drawing the user's attention.

 4. Built-in Animations

-Tailwind ships with several utility classes specifically designed for animations that look fantastic on icons.
+Tailwind ships with several utility classes specifically designed for CSS keyframe animations that look absolutely fantastic when applied to vector icons.

 The Loading Spinner

-Need a loading state?
+Need a loading state for an API request?
 Apply the animate-spin class to a circular icon (like Lucide's loader or refresh-cw).

 <button class="bg-blue-600 text-white px-4 py-2 rounded-md flex items-center opacity-75 cursor-not-allowed">